Table of contents

 - Work experience certificate (must be legalized; this is possible to obtain in Vietnam, depending on the Embassy/Consulate of Vietnam in your country.
 Contact our local expert for your permit.)

 Keep in mind that you need to legalize all the required certificates in the country of issuance.
 Emerhub can assist you in preparing the application and collecting the documents in Vietnam.

-For foreigners who are residents in Vietnam, the income tax is progressive and varies from 5% to 35%.
+For foreigners who are residents of Vietnam, the income tax is progressive and varies from 5% to 35%.

 Labor taxes on foreign employees have been lower than on local workers since foreign employees only have only received health insurance.
-Local employees are also eligible for social and unemployment insurances.
+Local employees are also eligible for social and unemployment insurance.

 In 2014, however, Vietnam passed the Social Insurance Law according to which employers could also begin making social insurance payments for foreign employees starting from January 2018.